ryan-roemer/backbone-testing/README.md

 v0.10.
 By default, Travis already has PhantomJS installed and will run `npm install` and `npm test` on any Node.js project, which conveniently sets up and invokes all of our PhantomJS tests.

+Our actual "[.travis.yml](./.travis.yml)" file runs different commands than the default `npm test` to add things like style checking.
+But, the overall Travis configuration is essentially the same.

 [trav]: https://travis-ci.org/
 [trav_img]: https://travis-ci.org/ryan-roemer/backbone-testing.png